-Myiasis refers to an infection caused by the infestation of fly larvae (maggot) in human body tissues.
+yiasis refers to an infection caused by the infestation of fly larvae (maggot) in human body tissues.
 These maggots survive by feeding on live or dead host body tissue, body fluids, or ingested food.
-Myiasis is more commonly observed in tropical regions due to their warmer and humid climates, which provide an ideal environment for fly reproduction.
-1,2
+Myiasis is more commonly observed in tropical regions due to their warmer and humid climates, which provide an ideal environment for fly reproduction.^{1,2}

-Maggot infestation is usually found in wild and domestic animals, often due to the smell from their body discharge and poor hygienic living condition.
-Such infestations rarely occur in humans.2 Although myiasis can be asymptomatic, it can sometimes lead to serious consequences if maggots invade vital organs, triggering severe sepsis.3 Therefore, it is crucial to raise awareness among the public and for healthcare providers to be vigilant in early detection of myiasis to avoid any potential complications in patients.
-In this report, we present a case of myiasis in a tracheostomy wound.
+Maggot infestation is usually found in wild and domestic animals, often due to the smell from their body discharge and poor hygienic living conditions.
+Such infestations rarely occur in humans.2 Although myiasis can be asymptomatic, it can sometimes lead to serious consequences if maggots invade vital organs, triggering severe sepsis.3 Therefore, it is crucial to raise awareness among the public and for healthcare providers to be vigilant in early detection of myiasis to avoid potential complications in patients.
+This report presents a case of myiasis in a tracheostomy wound.